Yepoleb/gogdb/README.md

 # Deployment Instructions

 All commands need to be run as root.
-They are specific to Debian Buster, Apache2 and Gunicorn.
+They are specific to Debian Buster, Apache2 and Uvicorn.
 If you want to use a different web or app server search for deploying Flask applications on it.

 ## Application